Skip to content

 This is a great first choice.
 Calcium gluconate stabilises Francesca’s cardiac membrane, buying you some time.
 The gluconate’s in.
 But that potassium still needs to come down.
 How are you going to do that?

 Fabulous!
-Sodium bicarbonate is an ideal drug in a child or young person who has hyperkalaemia AND acidosis (but you might want to stabilise the cardiac membrane first, if you haven’t done this already).
-You prescribe a sodium bicarbonate bolus once Francesca’s had her calcium gluconate and ask your amazing resus nurse to start to prepare for an insulin and dextrose infusion.
+Sodium bicarbonate is an ideal drug for a child or young person who has hyperkalaemia AND acidosis (but you might want to stabilise the cardiac membrane first if you haven’t done this already).
+You prescribe a sodium bicarbonate bolus once Francesca has had her calcium gluconate, and ask your amazing resus nurse to start preparing for an insulin and dextrose infusion.

 Close the tab and move on in the story.

-On goes the salbutamol nebuliser while the infusion is drawn up.
+The salbutamol nebuliser is on while the infusion is drawn up.
 Up goes the infusion.
 But then something terrible happens.
 Francesca’s heart rate climbs higher and higher.
 And then higher again.
-Her pulse is thready, she’s more diaphoretic.
-You didn’t think it was possible but she looks even worse.
+Her pulse is thready.
+She’s more diaphoretic.
+You didn’t think it was possible, but she looks even worse.
 A repeat ECG confirms your worst fears: she’s in SVT.

 Let’s jump back in that time machine and try that vote again.
-Close the tab and have a look at your other options.
+Close the tab and look at your other options.

-Insulin and dextrose sounds like a good choice.
-But do you want to give it as your first line agent to bring Francesca’s potassium down?
-Or after something else?
+Insulin and dextrose sound like good choices.
+But do you want to give it as your first-line agent to bring Francesca’s potassium down, or after something else?

-You get out your phone – there must be an app there somewhere that tells you how to prescribe insulin dextrose infusions for hyperkalaemia.
-After much tapping and scrolling you find what you’re looking for and write it up.
+You get out your phone – there must be an app somewhere that tells you how to prescribe insulin dextrose infusions for hyperkalaemia.
+After much tapping and scrolling, you find what you’re looking for and write it up.
 Your amazing resus nurse starts making up the infusion.
-13 minutes later it’s up and running.
+13 minutes later, it’s up and running.
 But it’s too late.
 Francesca’s potassium has continued to climb and she’s going into a VT arrest.
 No!

 It’s time for the time machine.
 Close this tab and click on “after something else”

 This sounds very sensible.
-After all, insulin-dextrose infusions can take ages to draw up and you need to give something that will work quickly to stabilise her myocardium as well as something that will help drive the potassium back into the cells.
+After all, insulin-dextrose infusions can take ages to draw up, and you need to give something that will work quickly to stabilise her myocardium and help drive the potassium back into the cells.

-Close the insulin and dextrose tab and choose two drugs: one to stabilise the myocardium and one to bring down the potassium.
+Close the insulin and dextrose tab and choose two drugs to stabilise the myocardium and bring down the potassium.
 Hint: she’s acidotic.

 Phew!
 Francesca’s ECG rhythm is improving.
 Crisis averted.
 Or is it?

-By now Francesca is so agitated, it’s becoming impossible to keep her in bed.
+By now, Francesca is so agitated that it’s becoming impossible to keep her in bed.
 “I have to rule out an intracranial infection”, you think to yourself.
 She needs a CT.

 You don’t want to risk giving her a sedative.
-You’re quite fond of being a doctor and this is a high stakes situation – you don’t want to lose your medical licence if she arrests.
+You’re pretty fond of being a doctor, and this is a high-stakes situation – you don’t want to lose your medical licence if she arrests you.
 Her nurse rolls his eyes – you’re not the one trying to hold her in bed.
-But as Francesca rips out her cannula and throws herself against the wall you come to the realisation that you are going to have to prescribe something.
+But as Francesca rips out her cannula and throws herself against the wall, you come to the realisation that you are going to have to prescribe something.

 Close this tab and go back to choose a sedative.

-You like ketamine, you use it a lot and it’s got an excellent safety profile, right?
+You like ketamine, you use it a lot, and it’s got an excellent safety profile, right?
 You give Francesca 1mg/kg.
 She drifts off into a dissociative state.
-Unfortunately you weren’t as right as you thought.
+Unfortunately, you weren’t as right as you thought.
 Because it inhibits reuptake of catecholamines it tends to push heart rates up.
 Francesca becomes extremely tachycardic.
-After 20 minutes she starts to develop emergence phenomena and becomes even more agitated.
+After 20 minutes, she starts to develop emergence phenomena and becomes even more agitated.
 She arrests.
-But don’t worry, we’ve given you a time travel machine for this very reason.
+But don’t worry, we’ve given you a time travel machine for this reason.

 Close the tab and go back to make a different choice.

-Unfortunately haloperidol, like Olanzepine, lowers seizure thresholds.
+Unfortunately, haloperidol, like Olanzepine, lowers seizure thresholds.
 You remember this just as it’s infused.
 Francesca starts fitting.
 And to make matters worse, it has also prolonged Francesca’s QTc.
 Her cardiac rhythm becomes unstable and she arrests.
 Not what you intended.
-You hop in your time travel machine and go back to make that choice again.
+You hop in your time travel machine and return to make that choice again.

 Close the tab and go back to make a different choice.

-Unfortunately Olanzepine, like Haloperidol, lowers seizure thresholds.
+Unfortunately, Olanzepine, like Haloperidol, lowers seizure thresholds.
 You remember this just as it’s infused.
 Francesca starts fitting.
 And to make matters worse, it has also further prolonged Francesca’s QTc.
-Her cardiac rhythm becomes unstable and she arrests.
+Her cardiac rhythm becomes unstable, and she arrests.
 Not what you intended.
-You hop in your time travel machine and go back to make that choice again.
+You hop in your time travel machine and return to make that choice again.

 Close the tab and go back to make a different choice.